Treatment is needed only if you see one or more live lice. Empty eggshells (nits) do not always mean that you are infested with lice.

 There are various other treatments that are said by some people to work.
 For example, tea tree oil, quassia, other essential oils, herbal remedies and electric combs.
 However, there is a lack of research studies to confirm that they work well in most cases.
 Therefore, until more research is done, these other methods cannot be recommended.

 The wet combing method of treatment discusses above how to check for success.
 For other methods of treatment (lotions, sprays, etc), check that treatment was successful by detection combing 2-3 days after completing a course of treatment.
 Check again after a further seven days.
 Treatment has been successful if no lice are found at both sessions.

 Can my child go to school with head lice?

 If your child has head lice, a common-sense approach is to tell the parents of their close friends to look out for lice in their children.

 Children with head lice should carry on going to school.
 You need close head-to-head contact to pass lice on to others.
-Young children who play closely together may pass lice on.
+Young children who play closely together or have close contacts may pass lice on.

 Schools have a responsibility to give regular advice about head lice.
 School nurses no longer do regular nit combing.

 How to prevent head lice